Space-time wave packets localized in all dimensions: Results

 A subtle distinction emerges between the subluminal and superluminal wave packets regarding the axial evolution of their spatio-temporal profile.
 It can be shown that in presence of finite spectral uncertainty $\delta\lambda$, the realized ST wave packet can be separated into the product of an ideal ST wave packet traveling indefinitely at $\widetilde{v}$ and a long `pilot envelope' traveling at $c$.
 The finite propagation distance $L_{\mathrm{max}}$ is then a consequence of temporal walk-off between the ST wave packet and the pilot envelope \cite{Yessenov19OE}.
-For subluminal ST wave packets, this results initially in a `clipping' of the leading edge of the wave packet in [Fig.~\ref{Fig:Time-ResolvedIntensity}(b) at $z\!=\!20$~mm], and ultimately a clipping of the trailing edge of the ST wave packet as the faster pilot envelope catches up with it [Fig.~\ref{Fig:Time-ResolvedIntensity}(b) at $z\!=\!40$~mm].
+For subluminal ST wave packets, this results initially in a `clipping' of the leading edge of the wave packet in [Fig.~\ref{Fig:Time-ResolvedIntensity}b at $z\!=\!20$~mm], and ultimately a clipping of the trailing edge of the ST wave packet as the faster pilot envelope catches up with it [Fig.~\ref{Fig:Time-ResolvedIntensity}b at $z\!=\!40$~mm].
 The opposite behavior occurs for the superluminal ST wave packet in Fig.~\ref{Fig:Time-ResolvedIntensity}(c,d).

 This experimental methodology also enables us to estimate the group velocity $\widetilde{v}$ \cite{Kondakci19NC,Bhaduri20NatPhot}.
-After displacing the CCD camera until the interference fringes are lost due to the mismatch between $\widetilde{v}\!=\!c\tan{\theta}$ for the ST wave packets and the reference pulses traveling at $\widetilde{v}\!=\!c$, we restore the interference by inserting a delay $\Delta t$ [Fig.~\ref{Fig:Time-ResolvedIntensity}(e)], which allows us to estimate $\widetilde{v}$ for the 3D ST wave packet.
-By tuning $B$, we record a broad span of group velocities in the range from $\widetilde{v}\approx0.7c$ to $\widetilde{v}\approx1.8c$ in free space [Fig.~\ref{Fig:Time-ResolvedIntensity}(f)].
+After displacing the CCD camera until the interference fringes are lost due to the mismatch between $\widetilde{v}\!=\!c\tan{\theta}$ for the ST wave packets and the reference pulses traveling at $\widetilde{v}\!=\!c$, we restore the interference by inserting a delay $\Delta t$ [Fig.~\ref{Fig:Time-ResolvedIntensity}e], which allows us to estimate $\widetilde{v}$ for the 3D ST wave packet.
+By tuning $B$, we record a broad span of group velocities in the range from $\widetilde{v}\approx0.7c$ to $\widetilde{v}\approx1.8c$ in free space [Fig.~\ref{Fig:Time-ResolvedIntensity}f].
+The continuous tunability of the group velocity of 3D ST wave packets over the subluminal and superluminal ranges allows them to be exploited in applications previously proposed for ST light-sheets, such as for constructing in-line optical delay lines for all-optical communications \cite{Yessenov20NC}, whereby the localization of 3D ST wave packets in both transverse dimensions can provide a significant advantage with regards to efficiently coupling into optical fibers.